yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 date: 2024-11-29 14:41:57
 show_date: true
 image: /assets/tallinn.png
-categories: [ genetic-programming, push ]
+categories: [ genetic-algorithms, genetic-programming, push ]
 comments: true
 excerpt: Evolution is a powerful force.
 It has created the human brain, the eye's retina and the tapir.
 But can it write computer programs?
 ---

 Evolution is a powerful force.
 It has created the human brain, the eye's retina and the tapir.
 But can it write computer programs?

+{% asset_img tapir.png Tapir %}

 # Genetic Algorithms